decargroup/pysysid/README.rst

 .. role:: class(code)

-pysid
+pysysid
 =====

-``pysid`` is a system identification library in Python, compatible with ``scikit-learn``.
+``pysysid`` is a system identification library in Python, compatible with ``scikit-learn``.